Ohio Marijuana Manufacturing License

 Does Ohio Require Licensed Cannabis Manufacturers to Have Cultivation Licenses?

 No. Cannabis processors in Ohio are not mandated to have cultivation licenses.
 According to Title 37, Chapter 3796 of the Ohio Revised Code, licensed cannabis processors can purchase marijuana plants from licensed growers.
-They can also deliver or sell to licensed medical marijuana dispensaries within the state.
+They can also deliver or sell to licensed marijuana dispensaries within the state.
 However, Chapter 3796 of the Revised Code does not permit licensed cannabis processors to purchase cannabis from other manufacturers.

 How Does Ohio Classify Marijuana Manufacturing Licenses?